-For questions #4-9: Respondents were asked to rate the quality of the staff and the effect of the services they received from Sin Barreras on several aspects of their lives using a four-point scale.
+For questions #4-9: Respondents were asked to rate the quality of the staff and the effect of the services they received on several aspects of their lives using a four-point scale.
 A table with the ratings from all the respondents can be found in Appendix C. For ease of comparison, the average ratings for each question are included in Table Two.
 Note that the data from Difficult Petitions and Easier Petitions were combined as described above.
-Also, note that the "N" is 49 rather than 50 because the data from Respondent #30 was removed (see below "Other Issues.")
-The average rating is given for each category of respondents as well as for the all the respondents combined.
+Also, note that the "N" is 49 rather than 50 because the data from Respondent #30 was removed (see "Other Issues.")
+The average rating is given for each category of respondents and for all respondents combined.
 The bottom row and the column on the far right show a summary score, the average of all the ratings for all the questions for that category of respondents.